3234374354/class-verge-rev/CONTRIBUTING.md

 # CONTRIBUTING

-Thank you for your interest in contributing to Clash Verge Rev!
+Thank you for your interest in contributing to classes Verge Rev!
 This document provides guidelines and instructions to help you set up your development environment and start contributing.

 ## Development Setup